 2.4.1 Using the -Dschema=generate switch

-5.1 Expected output from the MegaCups program
+5.1 Expected output from the MegaCups program6 The Library Program

 5.2 Initializing the datastore for the JDO reference implementation